chatwars/chatwars-api-docs/README.md

 * `Ok` - Well, everything is Ok
 * `BadAmount` - Amount is either less than or equal to zero
 * `BadCurrency` - The currency you chose is not allowed
 * `BadFormat` - Message format is bad.
-It could be an invalid JSON, or types are wrong, or not all fields are sane.
+It could be an invalid javascript, or types are wrong, or not all fields are sane.
 * `ActionNotFound` - the action you have requested is absent.
 Check spelling.
 * `NoSuchUser` - UserId is wrong, or user became inactive
 * `NotRegistered` - Your app is not yet registered